PostHog/posthog.com/contents/blog/posthog-first-five.md

 3. He thought a little like a product person.

-Once again, he did a paid Super Week and proved he had the same characteristics that made Marius, Eric, Lottie and James G successful.
+Once again, he did a paid 3-day "Super Week" and proved he had the same characteristics that made Marius, Eric, Lottie and James G successful.

 > **What we learned:** Look for T-shaped people.
 This is especially important for your early hires.
 You can't afford to hire specialists in every arena, so it's vital to find people who are experts in one or two disciplines, but are capable in others as well.
 Michael's experience of shipping his own project showed he had that quality.